Thomas C. Kohler

 Prof. Kohler has lectured and published widely in the United States, Europe and Japan.
 In addition to an extensive body of publications on labor and employment law issues, and in comparative law, he has written on personhood, mediating institutions and other issues in social and political theory, as well as on issues in Catholic social thought.
 He is only the second American to have been invited to present both the annual Hugo Sinzheimer Memorial Lecture (Univ. of Frankfurt Faculty of Law) and the Japan International Labor Law Foundation Distinguished Lectures (University of Tokyo Faculty of Law).
 And he has twice been invited to address the biennial meeting of the Deutscher Juristentag (the Association of German Jurists).

-Prof. Kohler serves on the Editorial Advisory Board of the Comparative Labor Law & Policy Journal; the American Journal of Comparative Law, and as an International Advisor to IUSLabor, a journal sponsored by the Law Faculty of the Universitat Pompeu Fabra (Barcelona).
+Prof. Kohler serves on the Editorial Advisory Board of the Comparative Labor Law & Policy Journal; the American Journal of Comparative Law, and as an International Advisor to and a member of the Scientific Committee of IUSLabor, a journal sponsored by the Law Faculty of the Universitat Pompeu Fabra (Barcelona).
 He also serves on the National Executive Board of the International Society for Labor Law and Social Security.

 Prof. Kohler is a member of the American Law Institute, a Fellow of the American Bar Foundation, and a member of the Association of German Jurists (Deutscher Juristentag).